A famous ancient city, located near the crossing of the ancient trade route over the Sorek stream.

 Ancient pillar stones are also on display on the side of the garden.

 A 360 degrees panoramic view, as seen from the south side of the summit, is shown in the following picture.
-If you press on it, a panoramic viewer will pop up.
-Using this flash-based panoramic viewer, you can move around and zoom in and out, and view the site in full screen mode.
-Hot spots indicate the major points of interest.
+If you press on it, a hi-res image will pop up.

 Etymology (behind the name):

 - Tel (Tell) – a layered mound (read about the story of the Tels)

 - Yavne’el (Jabneel) – Hebrew: “God will build”.
 Biblical reference: (Joshua 15:11): “And the border went out … unto Jabneel”.

 - Yavne – short for of Yavne’el (“will build”)

 - Yebnah, Yibna – Name of the Arab town (ruined in 1948), which preserved the ancient name